IllinoisTechServicesSRTILab/Colombia-project/README.md

 # Colombia-project
-Soliman project Twitter to track spread of Zika Virus in Colombia.
+Soliman project using Twitter to track the spread of Zika irus in Colombia.